-WSSubscriptionPolicySupport: Indication if the device supports the WS Subscription policy according to Section 9.3.2 WSPullPointSupport: Indication if the device supports the WS Pull Point according to Section 9.3.2 WSPausableSubscriptionManagerInterfaceSupport: Indication if the device supports the WS Pausable Subscription Manager Interface according to Section 9.3.2 MaxNotificationProducers: Maximum number of supported notification producers as defined by WS-BaseNotification.
+WSSubscriptionPolicySupport: Indication if the device supports the WS Subscription policy according to Section 9.2.2 WSPullPointSupport: Indication if the device supports the WS Pull Point according to Section 9.2.2 WSPausableSubscriptionManagerInterfaceSupport: in of addableoubloor phoninanagerinteria Indication if the device supports the WS Pausable Subscription Manager Interface according to Section 9.2.2 MaxNotificationProducers: Maximum number of supported notification producers as defined by WS-BaseNotification.
 MaxPullPoints: Maximum supported number of notification pull points PersistenNotificationStorage: Indication if the device supports persistent notification storage according to Section 9.1.7.